oslabs-beta/QueryIQ/README.md

 # Key Features:

-### ➮ PostgresQL Database Connection
+### ➮ PostgresQL Support

-Easily access to database connection through Grafana local server within one place
+Easily manage your postgresQL connection, health, and performance metrics

+### ➮ Grafana Integration

+Query IQ simplifies managing your Grafana instance by creating data sources, customizing dashboards, and imbedding graphs within the application

 ### ➮ Overall metrics on database health including:

 - Queries with the Longest Running Queries
 - Queries with the Highest Average Execution Time
 - Queries with the Highest Memory Usage